Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 8.3 Retry or manual review

-This is less "magical", but production-ready.
+This is less spectacular than full automation, but much safer.

 Typical errors in DATEV n8n workflows